microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-receiver-mplab/README.md

 ## IR Transmitter

 * Switches S1 is used to send IR commands to the IR receiver.
-* Pressing switch S1 will send the IR command equal to the switch press count from 1 to 8.
-After 8th count the command count 1 to 8 is repeated.
-Indication LED D2 will turn on for 200 mS after command is sent .
+* Pressing switch S1 will send the IR command equal to the switch press count plus 0x80 i.e. from 0x81 to 0x88.
+After 8th count the command 0x81 to 0x88 are repeated.

 ## IR Receiver

 * After reset the IR receiver will wait for command to be received and "Waiting for CMD" message will be displayed on the LCD.

-* If any command is received from the IR Transmitter board then corrosponding control action is taken and the received command along with control action is displyed on the LCD screen.
+* If any command is received from the IR Transmitter board then corresponding control action is taken and the received command along with control action is displyed on the LCD screen.

 * If there is any error during reception such as error in start of the frame, error in data bit length, receiver address mismatch, error in command byte etc. then corrosponding error message will be displayed on the LCD and the receiver will get ready for next IR frame reception.

-* Press switch S1 to send command #1 to the receiver as shown in figure 10.
+* Press switch S1 to send command #81 to the receiver as shown in figure 10.

 <p align="center">
   <img width=auto height=auto src="images/.png">
   <br>Figure 10: Press switch S1 to send command #1 <br>
 </p>

-* Receiver after receiving command #1:
+* Receiver after receiving command #81:

 <p align="center">
   <img width=auto height=auto src="images/.png">